Solar Light Whiz

 Home lighting with Solar LED Lights is a simple concept that involves 4 main components to bring solar power to your home lighting:

 1) PV Panel

-Solar Light Whiz provides adjustable PV panel frames to allow you to tilt your PV panel to receive maximum sunlight exposure through the day.
+Solar Light Whiz provides adjustable PV panel frames to allow you to tilt your PV panel to receive maximum sunlight exposure throughout the day.

 Panels range from 25W to 260W, giving you the flexibility to install multiple Solar LED Lights in your home from a single panel!

 To bring solar power to your LED lights, we offer a range of leads and splitters of varying lengths to help reach the farthest edges of your home!

 Our LED lights are connected via LED drivers that act as transformers for low-voltage bulbs.
 These allow your Solar LED Lights to function and perform at their best throughout the day and into the night when paired with Night Operation Kits!

 Our Solar Lighting LED Panels offer rectangular, square and circular lights.
 These come in a variety of sizes to cater to your personal home lighting needs.